hguerrero/cloud-native-workshop-v2m5-guides/README.md

-The CCN Roadshow(Dev Track) Module 4 Guide 2019
+The CCN Roadshow(Dev Track) Module 5 Guide 2019
 ===
-This module enables developers not only to design event-driven services, cachable services but implement them on combined application runtimes and Kubernetes/OpenShift cluster.
-The developers also will learn how to run existing microserivce to serverless application via Knative, Quarkus, and OpenShift.
+The developers will learn how to run existing microservice to serverless application via Knative, Quarkus, and OpenShift.

 Agenda
 ===
-* Getting Started with Advanced Cloud-Native App Dev
-* Creating High-performing Cachable Service
-* Creating Event-Driven Service
+* Evolving Serverless Service
-* Apache Kafka and Change Data Capture

 Lab Instructions on OpenShift
 ===